 Antibiotics, Methotrexate, and Flare-Ups

-Do you ever find yourself saying such phrases in your head or under your breath?
-I’m a little hesitant to say it, but I’ve silently mumbled at least one of these phrases before when my RA hands were beginning to not feel so good.
+Do you ever find yourself saying such phrases in your head or under your breath when your rheumatoid-arthritis (RA) hands begin to not feel so good?

 The pain started with an extra stiffness in my left hand.
 I thought that maybe I was typing too much or playing too many computer games where I hold my hand in a lose fist and typically use just one finger.
-But after a few days, it was my left foot which joined in the ‘party.’
+But after a few days, it was my left foot that joined in the party.
+Moving my toes became a practice in slow motion.
+When my boyfriend offered a foot rub (I wouldn’t ever want to turn down or discourage a foot rub), I couldn’t stand the pressure or even the gentle movement of my toes.

 The fear of not finding relief becomes so great that it is hard to look at.
-The fear of what this disease ‘wants’ to do if left unchecked can become powerful.
-The fear of losing a grasp on remission was the greatest unspoken fear I experienced this summer.
-I was anxious to get to take all my meds again.
+The fear of what this disease “wants” to do if left unchecked can become powerful.
+The fear of losing a grasp on remission was the greatest unspoken fear I experienced during this time.
+I was anxious to get back on all my meds again.

 Is it a true remission?

 I don’t know the honest answer to that question and will ask my rheumatologist during our next visit.
-What I do know is that the fear of RA coming back full force is real.
+What I do know is that the fear of RA coming back full-force is real.
 Thankfully, my experience was a temporary one.
-Not everyone is so fortunate.
+Not everyone is so fortunate and I know I’m lucky.